-Models can be defined for 2 different purposes:
+Models are typically used for 2 different purposes:

 You can create a model in two ways:

 Either way, the rest of the process is the same, and you can enter a name for your new model, set user permissions for it, and define its sheets and queries:

 When you create a model, focus on the template, don't enter real data.
 You can integrate data through queries, which we'll explain below.
 The above example -with just a few rows- is a fully functional model.

 You can use the toolbar to populate and format the cells, create formulas, set named ranges and conditional formatting - all in the same way as in Excel.
 You can also insert objects, such as cell editors, named ranges, sparklines, images, web links etc. XLReporting supports all common spreadsheet functionality.
 You can create multiple sheets if needed.